nzakas/understandinges6/manuscript/03-Functions.md

 ## Functions with Default Parameter Values

-Functions in JavaScript are unique in that they allow any number of parameters to be passed, regardless of the number of parameters declared in the function definition.
-This allows you to define functions that can handle different numbers of parameters, often by just filling in default values when parameters aren't provided.
+Functions in JavaScript are unique in that they allow any number of arguments to be passed, regardless of the number of parameters declared in the function definition.
+This allows you to define functions that can handle different numbers of arguments, often by just filling in default values when parameters aren't provided.
 This section covers how default parameters work both in and prior to ECMAScript 6, along with some important information on the `arguments` object, using expressions as parameters, and another TDZ.

 ### Simulating Default Parameter Values in ECMAScript 5